History of AEK Athens F.C.: 2008–09 season

-2008–09 season, part II
+Georgios Donis was appointed as manager of AEK.
+There were big changes in the squad with Daniel Majstorović, Ignacio Scocco, Sebastián Saja, Juanfran, Angelos Basinas, Sotirios Kyrgiakos, and Rafik Djebbour arriving at the club.
+Among the departures were those of three captains, Akis Zikos, Traianos Dellas and Nikos Liberopoulos, Rivaldo, Sokratis Papastathopoulos, Rodolfo Arruabarrena, Panagiotis Kone, Dániel Tőzsér and Júlio César.

-Koulis and Kanellopoulos hired Dušan Bajević as head coach for the third time.
-However, after a while and because of the controversy surrounding Bajević's return to AEK a rivalry sparked between him and Kanellopoulos resulting in the latter's resignation from the presidency.
-Georgios Kintis became the new president shortly after but did not last long as Nikos Thanopoulos was elected.
-During the winter transfer period Angelos Basinas left the club.
-Bajević brought some stability to team's performances, culminating in AEK's progression to the Cup final against Olympiacos.
-Although AEK took an early 2–0 lead and later a 3–2 lead, the march ended in a 4–4 draw and the winner would be decided in a penalty shootout in which they lost 14–15 due to three penalties misses.
-In the league AEK ended up in the 4th place, qualifying for the play-offs.
+The season did not start well, as AEK failed to overcome Omonia in the second qualifying round of the UEFA Cup, resulting in their elimination from European competitions.
+A series of poor performances and results left the team in a difficult situation, with Nikolaidis leaving due to disappointing results and a lengthy clash with the ultras.
+The presidency was temporarily taken by Nikos Koulis and Takis Kannellopoulos.
+A series of disappointing results continued and the administration asked for the resignation of Donis.
+Koulis and Kanellopoulos appointed Dušan Bajević as manager for the third time.
+Bajević brought some stability to the team's performances, culminating in AEK's progression to the Cup final against Olympiacos.
+Although AEK took an early 2–0 lead and later a 3–2 lead, the match ended in a 4–4 draw and the winner would be decided in a penalty shootout in which they lost 14–15 due to three missed penalties.
+In the league AEK finished fourth, qualifying for the play-offs.
 There, they secured the second place and would compete in the newly founded Europa League.
-Ismael Blanco finished the season with a total 23 goals, earning him his second consecutive title of the league's top scorer, while he also was the top scorer of the cup.
+Ismael Blanco finished the season with a total 23 goals, earning him his second consecutive title of the league's top scorer, while he also was the top scorer of the Cup.